primo-io/Cubetto-Library/README.md

 ##Cubetto Library v0.1
 ###http://primo.io

-Created on Apr 2015 by Matteo Loglio
+Created on Apr 2015 by matteo@primo.io

 Use this library to program Cubetto robot from the Arduino IDE.